 For many travelers, nothing beats a great deal on a rental car.
 But to avoid the worst rental car fees, you'll need to do a bit of homework and practice saying "no."

-Unfortunately, pesky fees can quickly drive up the cost of your rental car, turning what may have seemed like a budget-friendly deal at first into a costly venture.
-On the bright side, though: some rental car fees are avoidable.
+On top of those factors, pesky fees can quickly drive up the cost of your rental car.
+While you may have picked a budget-friendly pick-up location, those fees can make it costly.
+On the bright side, though, some rental car fees are avoidable.

-Here’s how to dodge seven hidden fees and add-ons for your next car rental.
+Here's how to dodge seven fees and add-ons for your next car rental.

 1. Airport pickup

-Some rental car companies charge an “airport concession fee” or “concession recovery fee.”
+Some rental car companies charge an "airport concession fee" or "concession recovery fee" if you pick up a car at the airport.
 These airport pickup fees can range from a few bucks to $10 or more a day.
 You can avoid them — and potentially get a lower rate overall — by renting from a facility a few miles away from the airport.

 Pro tip: When comparing the cost of an airport rental car with an off-airport rental car, make sure to factor in the cost of transportation, such as an Uber or taxi, to pick up the vehicle and to return to the airport after you drop the car off.